 (11) 'Curtain-raisers' to International matches should only be played following agreement on the day of the match, and taking into account the condition of the field of play, between representatives of the two Associations and the Referee (of the International Match).

-(12) National Associations, particularly in International Matches, should restrict the number of photographers and have a line marked at least 2 metres and not more than 10 metres from the goal-lines and a similar distance from the angle formed by the goalline with the touchlines; they should prohibit photographers from passing over these lines and finally forbid the use of artifical lighting in the form of 'flashlights'.
+(12) National Associations, particularly in International Matches, should situated at least six metres behind the goal-posts, - prohibit photographers from passing over these lines, - forbid the use of artificial lighting in the form of "flashlights".